Heat pump rebate – income qualified

 - The home must be a year-round primary residence that is at least 10 years old, no larger than 3,500 square feet and be one of the following: single-family; duplex; triplex; row home; townhouse or manufactured/mobile home on a permanent foundation.

 - The new heat pump must be sufficiently sized to function as the primary heating system for the home.

 - For ductless systems, one indoor unit (head) must serve a main living area of the premises, including a family room, living room or open-concept kitchen/living room.

-- Eligible heat pumps must be installed in accordance with the Heat Pump Best Practices Installation Guide for Existing Homes.
+- In addition to 6., eligible heat pumps must be installed in accordance with the Heat Pump Best Practices Installation Guide for Existing Homes.

-Note: products with a maximum static pressure of less than 0.6” Water Column (WC) are considered mini- or multi-split systems.
+Note: heat pumps with a maximum static pressure of less than 0.6” Water Column (WC) are considered mini- or multi-split systems.

 How to apply

 - If you wish, request a pre-qualification code.
 This will help the contractor installing your system know what rebates you're eligible for.

 - Apply online within one year of the installation date along with the following information:

 - your FortisBC electricity account number or municipal electricity account number from Grand Forks, Penticton, Summerland or Nelson Hydro